TanvirOnGH/nixos-config/dontreademe.md

 ## Configuration with TOML

-NixOS Can be Configured with TOML.
+NixOS Can be Configured with TOML:

 ```nix
 # configuration.nix